In a single Delhi house, several hundred years of Indian history | KRDO

 Many parts of this street were destroyed when the people revolted against British occupation in 1857.
 The British crushed the rebellion, thereby ending Mughal rule in Delhi and marking the beginning of the British Raj.

 However, mansions like the one belonging to Chunna Mal’s family were untouched.
 “Chunna Mal was pro-British.
-We enjoyed a lot of privileges because of it,” Parshed explains.
+We enjoyed a lot of privileges because of it,” Pershad explains.

 His ancestor, he says, was appointed the first municipal commissioner of Old Delhi.

-Today, Parshed’s home is symbolic of both the glory of the 17th century and how it is changing or being forgotten today.
+Today, Pershad’s home is symbolic of both the glory of the 17th century and how it is changing or being forgotten today.

 The moonlit crossing